claudielarouche/claudielarouche/_projects/early-on/early-on.md

 Thankfully, most playgroups follow the same logic week after week.

-So what I ended up doing is basically emailing every organization to ask them if they had any planned changes to the schedule for the following month or planned closure.
+So I initially manually extracted the logic of each playgroup that I placed in Google Sheets.
+Then, once a month, I emailed every EarlyON organization to ask them if they had any planned changes to the schedule for the following month or planned closure.

-Then I'd make the appropriate changes in a Google Sheet document.
+Once everyone responded, I generated a final Google Sheet schedule for the month based on the weekly logic and planned closure.

-Then I'd export the Google Sheet to CSV.
+Then I exported the Google Sheet to CSV.

-Then I'd save the Google Sheet to Github pages.
+Then I saved the Google Sheet to Github pages where my website is hosted.

 ...and then the data was up to date for another month :)